CD74

+Structure

+The nascent MHC class II protein in the rough endoplasmic reticulum (RER) binds a segment of the invariant chain (Ii; a trimer), which shapes the peptide-binding groove and prevents the formation of a closed conformation.
+CD74 exists in several isoforms, most commonly p33, p35, p41, and p43, generated by alternative splicing and translation initiation sites.
+Isoforms p33/35 and p41/43 differ in the length of their luminal domains, with p41 and p43 containing an additional thyroglobulin-like region that influences proteolytic processing and MHC class II antigen presentation.
+Isoforms p35 and p43 also contain N-terminal extensions that enhance endoplasmic reticulum retention relative to p33 and p41.

 Function

-The nascent MHC class II protein in the rough endoplasmic reticulum (RER) binds a segment of the invariant chain (Ii; a trimer) in order to shape the peptide-binding groove and prevent the formation of a closed conformation.

-The invariant chain also facilitates the export of MHC class II from the RER in a vesicle.
-The signal for endosomal targeting resides in the cytoplasmic tail of the invariant chain.
-This fuses with a late endosome containing the endocytosed antigen proteins (from the exogenous pathway).
-Binding to Ii ensures that no antigen peptides from the endogenous pathway meant for MHC class I molecules accidentally bind to the groove of MHC class II molecules.
-The Ii is then cleaved by cathepsin S (cathepsin L in cortical thymic epithelial cells), leaving only a small fragment called CLIP remaining bound to the groove of MHC class II molecules.
-The rest of the Ii is degraded.
-CLIP blocks peptide-binding until HLA-DM interacts with MHC II, releasing CLIP and allowing other peptides to bind.
-In some cases, CLIP dissociates without any further molecular interactions, but in other cases the binding to the MHC is more stable.
+The invariant chain facilitates the export of MHC class II molecules from the RER in transport vesicles.
+The signal for endosomal targeting resides in the cytoplasmic tail of the invariant chain, directing the complex to late endosomes containing endocytosed antigens from the exogenous pathway.
+Binding of the invariant chain prevents peptides from the endogenous pathway, which are destined for MHC class I molecules, from occupying the peptide-binding groove of MHC class II molecules.

+The invariant chain is subsequently cleaved by cathepsin S (cathepsin L in cortical thymic epithelial cells), leaving only the CLIP fragment bound within the peptide-binding groove of MHC class II molecules, while the remainder of the invariant chain is degraded.
+CLIP prevents premature peptide binding until HLA-DM catalyzes its release, allowing antigenic peptides to bind.
+In some cases, CLIP dissociates spontaneously, whereas in others its interaction with MHC class II is sufficiently stable to require HLA-DM-mediated peptide exchange.

-The stable MHC class II + antigen complex is then presented on the cell surface.
-Without CLIP, MHC class II aggregates disassemble and/or denature in the endosomes, and proper antigen presentation is impaired.
+The resulting stable MHC class II–antigen complex is then presented on the cell surface for recognition by CD4^{+} T cells.
+In the absence of CLIP, MHC class II molecules aggregate, dissociate, or denature within endosomes, impairing efficient antigen presentation.